About Jimbo

 I also learned fishing was very much like the business world – at least some of the same principles apply.
 Just of few of the many:

-- Patience is more than a virtue – it’s a needed skill.
+• Patience is more than a virtue – it’s a needed skill.

-- Pay attention to the details.
+• Pay attention to the details.

-- The fight isn’t won with the first bite.
+• The fight isn’t won with the first bite.

-- Just because you can’t see it, doesn’t mean you can’t catch it.
+• Just because you can’t see it, doesn’t mean you can’t catch it.

 I also began discovering corporate America wasn’t for me.
-There were signs, at first I ignored them.
+There were signs, at first, I ignored them.
 There were glimpses of a different future – I closed them down.
 After all, I was doing what I was “supposed” to be doing, right?
 Married, kids, dog, sprawling suburban house, climbing the corporate ladder….

 But, then, I wasn’t.

 Climbing the ladder anymore that is.
 The company that had moved me south only eight months before, sold.
 My position was eliminated.
-Everyone in my regional oversight type positions were eliminated.
+Everyone in my regional oversight-type positions was eliminated.
 It took a while, 4 years of independent consulting on the road, away from my family, along with several job offers in other states, and the events of 2008, but I finally realized that all the moments and glimpses were adding up.
 I was meant for something else.
 I am grateful for that fall/push from the corporate ladder.

 After much time spent in consideration, I made my decision.
-I announced to my wife that “I’m going to be a fishing guide!”
+I announced to my wife that “I’m going to be a fishing guide on Lake Lanier!”
 Her mouth dropped open.
 Not in joy, but fear.
 “Great”, she responded, “I’ll be a swimsuit model, let’s see how far that takes us.”
 She had a hard time believing anyone would pay to go fishing.
 The battles ensued.
 LOL.
 Weeks past.
 Out of the blue one day, my wife gave me an index card with this verse written: Psalms 37:5-6 NIV “Commit your way to the Lord; trust in Him and He will do this: He will make your righteous reward shine like the dawn, your vindication like the noonday sun.”
 After many hours of prayer and sleepless nights, she had seen the reward Christ had in mind for me.
 She saw it gleaming like the noonday sun.
 She believed.
 And her faith made me believe.
 From that point, together with God, we never looked back.
 Jimbo’s was born.
 I now spend over 300 days a year in my “office” on the lake.
 I am a published author, speaker at various events, and host of several annual seminars and teaching engagements.
 I am living my reward.
 I am living my dream.
 I am Blessed.

 When I am not in my “office”, or fishing for pleasure, (I call it Research and Development), I keep busy with the people I mentioned earlier.
 The wife has put up with me for over 32 years of marriage.
 And those little girls?
 Well, they are all grown up, but I am still blessed to get to spend a whole lot of time with them.
 They all fish when they can, love to shoot with me, and all play or coach volleyball.
 If I am not at one of those events, I do like to get out on the golf course and improve upon my humble spirit.